ace2884/3-2-needs/mlds.md

 translated corpora or noise detection algorithms), but you’ll need to know how to code to use them.

-**Benefits of sentiment analysis:**

-- **Sorting Data at Scale**
-Can you imagine manually sorting through thousands of tweets, customer support conversations, or surveys?
-There’s just too much business data to process manually.
-Sentiment analysis helps businesses process huge amounts of data in an efficient and cost-effective way.

-- **Real-Time Analysis**
-Sentiment analysis can identify critical issues in real-time, for example is a PR crisis on social media escalating?
-Is an angry customer about to churn?
-Sentiment analysis models can help you immediately identify these kinds of situations, so you can take action right away.

 #### 8. **Visual and Multimodal Sentiment Analysis**